waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 At a high level, when a chat2 client is run with Waku-RLN-Relay mounted in on-chain mode, it creates an RLN credential (i.e., an identity key and an identity commitment key) and sends a transaction to the membership contract to register the corresponding membership identity commitment key.
 This transaction will also transfer `0.001` Ethers to the contract as a membership fee.
-This amount plus the transaction fee will be deducted from the supplied Goerli account.
+This amount plus the transaction fee will be deducted from the supplied Sepolia account.
 Once the transaction is mined and the registration is successful, the registered credential will get displayed on the console of your chat2 client.
 You may copy the displayed RLN credential and reuse them for the future execution of the chat2 application.
 Proper instructions in this regard is provided in the following [section](#how-to-persist-and-reuse-rln-credential).
-If you choose not to reuse the same credential, then for each execution, a new registration will take place and more funds will get deducted from your Goerli account.
+If you choose not to reuse the same credential, then for each execution, a new registration will take place and more funds will get deducted from your Sepolia account.
 Under the hood, the chat2 client constantly listens to the membership contract and keeps itself updated with the latest state of the group.

 In the following test setting, the chat2 clients are to be connected to the Waku test fleets as their first hop.
-The test fleets will act as routers and are also set to run Waku-RLN-Relay over the same pubsub topic and content topic as chat2 clients i.e., the default pubsub topic of `/waku/2/default-waku/proto` and the content topic of `/toy-chat/2/luzhou/proto`.
+The test fleets will act as routers and are also set to run Waku-RLN-Relay over the same pubsub topic and content topic as chat2 clients i.e., the default pubsub topic of `/waku/2/default-waku/proto` and the content topic of `/toy-chat/3/mingde/proto`.
 Spam messages published on the said combination of topics will be caught by the test fleet nodes and will not be routed.
 Note that spam protection does not rely on the presence of the test fleets.
 In fact, all the chat2 clients are also capable of catching and dropping spam messages if they receive any.